nicksherefkin/slingshotdiviningrod/Posts/Career ladders and successful sleeper agents.md

 But the twist motivating me to write this post--the twist I had not realized until I was nearly finished writing--is that constructive sleeper agents might be all over.[^4]
 You find them in careerists who secretly fantasize detailed plans for how work could be better managed but never say a peep from 9 to 5.
-You find them among executives who surprise everyone with unexpected reforms and then get bitter or leave when they do not take.
+You find them among executives who surprise everyone with unexpected reforms but then get bitter or leave when the reforms do not take.
 I see constructive sleeper agents all over academia.
 Consider the style of graduate student that can rhapsodize treatises against passé professors and draconian disciplinary rites yet once they hit the job market hide the rhetoric, genuflect to the tried-and-true citations, and unfurl ever-longer CVs.
 Consider the tenured professors that gripe about the uninspired state of current research but seem unable to publish papers to reinvigorate it.